 Not long after crossing into Taimali 太麻里 I veered off the main road to take a closer look at Jīnlún 金崙 (traditionally Kanalung or Kanadun), a small Paiwan village famous for its hot springs.
 I was alert for anything interesting or unusual and open to stopping for a cold drink or quick snack but few shops seemed open.
 Just about the only thing that snared my attention was the distinctly aboriginal-themed Catholic Church.
 Many Taiwanese aborigines converted to localized forms of Christianity in the mid-20th century and churches now act as community hubs for many villages like Jinlun.

 Taimali 太麻里 is home to a place known in English as the Aurora Garden, though the official name is more properly translated as the Millennium Dawn Memorial Park 千禧曙光紀念園區.
 I was close enough to the coast to get the general idea but I was, by then, so tired that I didn’t stop to check it out.
-Now I am curious to find out if this park has anything to do with the name of the district, a transliteration of Tjavualji, or “sunrise village” in some unspecified aboriginal language according to Wikipedia.
+Now I am curious to find out if this park has anything to do with the aboriginal roots of the presumably Paiwan name of the district, Tjavualji (Tavalee in 19th century accounts), which, according to Wikipedia, means “sunrise village”.

 While crossing the bridge that spans Wénlǐ Creek 文里溪 I stopped to take a closer look at a bundle of joss paper and incense by the roadside.
 Every bridge I crossed that day had a similar offering, presumably to ensure safe passage, though I could be wrong about that.
 I haven’t been able to ascertain whether this is a common custom, something specific to the region, or what.
 Suffice to say I haven’t seen this anywhere else.
 Just another small detail from the roads of Taiwan.

 Hours after my ride began I crossed Zhīběn Creek 知本溪 and finally entered the outskirts of Taitung City 台東市, my ultimate destination for this trip, though I still had another 10 kilometers to go to reach downtown.
-First I made a pitstop in Zhīběn 知本 (Katipul or Katratripul), another aboriginal village, this time at the southern extent of traditional Puyuma 卑南 lands.
+First I made a pitstop in Zhīběn 知本 (Katipul or Katratripul and sometimes simply Tipul in 19th century western accounts), another aboriginal village, this time at the southern extent of traditional Puyuma 卑南 lands.
 I was somewhat amused to notice the 7-Eleven mascot dressed up in aboriginal clothing.
 I imagined how a similar gesture might be interpreted in my homeland of Canada.
 Are local people offended by such pandering or is it seen as kind of cool?
 I have no idea and won’t presume to answer for anyone.

 The rest of the ride was smooth and uneventful.
-The setting sun cast long shadows across the landscape as I crossed Lìjiā Creek 利嘉溪 and finally Tàipíng Creek 太平溪 by way of the distinctive Fēnglǐ Bridge 豐里橋.
+The setting sun cast long shadows across the landscape as I crossed Lìjiā Creek 利嘉溪 (Rikabung in the Puyuma language and Nickabong in 19th century accounts) and finally Tàipíng Creek 太平溪 by way of the distinctive Fēnglǐ Bridge 豐里橋.
 This is the very same bridge that I first crossed into Taitung City 台東市 back in 2013 in a story as yet untold on this blog.
 This time around I hadn’t come nearly as far—only about 320 kilometers or so from my starting point in Tainan 台南—but it was still hugely satisfying.

 I found my hotel for the night, an Airbnb booking I had made earlier in the day, took a shower, and went out in search of food and drink.
 First I stopped at a tea shop to order something refreshing and was delighted when one of the staff struck up a friendly conversation in English, this being somewhat uncommon in my experience.
 I broadly described my journey thus far and was directed to a famous local eatery, Lǎodōngtái Mǐtáimù 老東台米台目, which was exactly what the doctor ordered.
 And with that I soon retired to my hotel for a good night’s rest.
-Although my trip was complete I planned to hang out and see more of Taitung City 台東市 the next day—which means you should expect an epilogue to this series sometime soon!
+Although my trip was complete I planned to hang out and see more of Taitung City 台東市 the next day—which brings us, finally, to the epilogue for this series of posts!

 - Dawu 大武 also appears to be home to many Southern Ami 恆春阿美 but I haven’t had much luck looking up the details.
 My understanding is that the Southern Ami settled on the plains of Hengchun 恆春 but later emigrated to the other side of the peninsula due to ongoing conflict with Chinese settlers.
 Anthropologists and linguists alike place the Southern Ami in a subgroup and it sounds like they’ve adopted some of the customs and culture of their Paiwan hosts. ↩